Stars1233/Gym/docs/contribute/rl-framework-integration/index.md

 # Training Framework Integration

-This section covers how to integrate NeMo Gym into a new training framework.
-This content is for expert users who cannot use existing training framework integrations and need to implement their own.
+These guides cover how to integrate NeMo Gym into a new RL training framework.
+Use them if you're:

-:::{note}
-Most users should use an existing integration such as NeMo RL.
-Refer to these guides only if you are integrating an RL training framework or need to understand the integration requirements.
+- A training framework maintainer adding NeMo Gym support
+- Contributing NeMo Gym integration for a training framework that doesn't have one yet

+:::{tip}
+Just want to train models?
+Use {ref}`NeMo RL <rl-training-with-nemo-rl>` instead.
 :::

 ## Prerequisites